vEnhance/1802/src/shorthand.typ

 If you trust yourself to not forget about the factor of $r$, or if you're doing a calculation for which the actual variables don't matter, you can also use $dif A$ here.
-For example, if $cal(R)$ is the unit disk, you could write
+For example, you might write
-$ int_(cal(R)) dif A = pi $
+$ iint_("unit disk") dif A = pi $
-to say the area integral of the unit disk is $pi$ --- that's a bit nice philosophically, because this equation doesn't commit you to a choice of coordinates.
+to say the area integral of the unit disk is $pi$.
+(Pure mathematicians might appreciate how this does not commit to any choice of coordinates.)

 But if you do this, be honest with yourself about whether you trust yourself with the shorthand:
 #quote[A bad workman blames his tools.]